Years 7 - 8

 Reflect individually on the clip by writing a journal entry based on the following prompts:

-- Why is personal space important in relationships?
+• What is personal space and why is it important in relationships?

 Afterward, engage in a class discussion with the following questions: